 Palace Station is a required stop for serious players who want to get their money’s worth out of a night of gambling, with lower limits than those a few blocks away on the Strip.
 More than 100,000 square feet of casino hold the most baccarat and pai gow tile games off the Strip, and an always-busy Asian gaming section.
 There are more than 1,700 one-armed bandits and video poker machines to chunk your change into (just kidding, machines don’t take or give coins anymore), 44 table games, and a 307-seat bingo hall—the closest to the Strip—that runs from 9am to 11pm 7 days a week.

-The Oyster Bar remains a popular eatery for both locals and visitors, the 10-seat bar often has long lines of hungry regulars who are there for dozens of raw, plump oysters and giant, seafood-filled pan roasts made to order.
+The beloved the Oyster Bar remains.
+In fact, it seems that everything else in the newly redesigned casino shifted around the popular eatery.
+The 10-seat bar still has long lines of hungry regulars who are there for dozens of raw, plump oysters and giant, seafood-filled pan roasts.
 This spot, like the rest of Palace Station, is no-frills Las Vegas, but will fill you up.